rrooggiieerr/benqprojector.py/README.md

 # Python library to control BenQ projectors

-Python library to control BenQ projectors over the serial interface.
+Python library to control BenQ projectors over the serial interface or serial to network bridges like esp-link.

 BenQ projectors and flat pannels with a serial port can support one of three protocols.
 This plugin supports projectors which are of the L, P, T, W and X